grafana/github-datasource/docs/sources/examples/_index.md

 ### Importing from the official Website

-Import the dashboards form the official page [located here](https://grafana.com/grafana/dashboards/14000).
+Import the dashboards from the official page [located here](https://grafana.com/grafana/dashboards/14000).

 For documentation on importing dashboards, check out the documentation on [grafana.com](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard) and replace the ID with `1400`.